 1 tablet once or twice a day is traditionally the dose to treat digestive problems.

-2 tablet once or twice a day is traditionally the dose to treat gastro enteritis
+2 tablet once or twice a day is traditionally the dose to treat gastroenteritis.

 In Ayurveda, medicine administration is a very intricate issue, involving many factors Like Bhoomi (the place to which the person belongs), Prakruti (the body constitution of the patient), Satwa (the toleration capacity of a person towards a specific medication), Satmya (dietary habits of the patient) etc.

-In this background, extreme caution has to be exercised while you are SELF-MEDICATING yourself with an Ayurvedic medicine.
+In this background, extreme caution has to be exercised while you are SELF-MEDICATING yourself with Ayurvedic medicine.

-Ayurvedic doctors study Bachelor of Ayurvedic Medicine & Surgery for five and half years, which includes one year of internship, They are the authoritative experts, under the supervision of whom, any Ayurvedic medicines can be taken in specified dose for specific time period.
+Ayurvedic doctors study Bachelor of Ayurvedic Medicine & Surgery for five and half years, which includes one year of internship, They are the authoritative experts, under the supervision of whom, any Ayurvedic medicines can be taken in the specified dose for the specific time period.